-One thing I personally am not very keen on with Shopify is the styling and aesthetic functionality in Shopify.
-Using frameworks that are template based means that you are limited to customising the site.
+One thing I, personally, am not very keen on with Shopify is the styling and aesthetic functionality.
+Using frameworks that are template-based means that you are limited to customising the site.
 It is great if you want to add simple styling to your site with the click of a button.
 The majority of themes are fully responsive making them mobile and tablet friendly too, which is essential today.
 So it's not all bad!

-There is the option to edit the themes templates in the CMS, however without a good understanding of coding websites, editing the templates in through this would not be advisable.
-If you wanted to get really smart about things, you could create your own theme from scratch, but this would then make sure you question why you don’t just get the whole site built from scratch…
+There is the option to edit the theme templates in the CMS, however without a good understanding of coding websites, editing the templates this way would not be advisable.
+If you wanted to get really smart about things you could create your own theme from scratch.
+But this begs the question 'why don’t I just get the whole site built from scratch?'

 Shopify provides you with hosting as standard which helps tick one job off the list, all you have to do is purchase a domain and point it to the server.
 Nice and easy.
 The only niggle is that they do not provide email hosting, this has to be done externally.

-In terms of adding the rest of the content across the site, it is simply the case utilising the functionalities include in Rich Text Fields.
-This is where the limitations of Shopifys content and layout begins.
-Whereas with ExpressionEngine or Craft, you have the ability to add custom fields anywhere you like, meaning the design of the site can be very flexible.
-This isn’t the case with Shopify, which may be fine for some people, but here at Shape we like to make things a little bit different with every project so this upsets me a little bit..!
+In terms of adding the rest of the content across the site, it is simply the case of using functionalities like Rich Text Fields.
+This is where the limitations of Shopify's content and layout begins.
+Whereas with Craft, you have the ability to add custom fields anywhere you like, meaning the design of the site can be very flexible.
+This isn’t the case with Shopify, which may be fine for some people, but here at Shape, we like to do things a little bit different so this upsets me a little bit..!

-The final area I feel is worth mentioning is the Site Overview functionality built in as standard in Shopify.
-There are some very powerful and data-heavy sections which allows the client to see an in-depth overview of the website as a whole.
+The final area I feel is worth mentioning is the Site Overview functionality built-in as standard in Shopify.
+There are some very powerful and data-heavy sections that allow the client to see an in-depth overview of the website as a whole.
 Within this area, you have to ability to view some of the following statistics:

 So as you can see, there are good and bad sides to this system, and it all just depends on what you're looking for.
-The limitations of what you can do with Shopify bodes well for the user in a sense that you are not bombarded with information in the backend and it can be super quick to setup.
+The limitations of what you can do with Shopify bodes well for the user in the sense that you are not bombarded with information in the backend and it can be super quick to set up.
 But if you wanted to give your project that little bit more with custom designs and content, it may not be for you.